Lockleaze-Community-Coding-Club/hangman-club-project/docs/CI_CD_Testing_Hangman_Club_Project.md

 ---

-## 5. Make a Test Change (Optional)
+## 7. Make a Test Change (Optional)

-To test the pipeline, you can make a small change, e.g., update a README file:
+To test the pipeline, you can make a small change, e.g., update the README file:

 ```bash
 # Edit the README